Vinegar and Honey

 They had found what they’d been searching for.

-Sam imagined a flash of the struggle.
+Sam saw a flash of the struggle.
 Ithican had not come down here peacefully.
 Far from it, they had dragged him down here fighting tooth and nail the whole way.
 Although Sam somehow got the feeling that little, if any, of the blood was Elven.

 When Tommy touched his shoulder Sam nearly jumped out of his skin.
 He turned and saw that the young man was pale as death.
+Sam managed a sad smile -Tommy had enough heart to blame himself for this.
+Perhaps the Humans weren’t past saving after all.

 “Come on, it can’t be far.”
 Sam said taking off down the devastated hall.